hashchange/backbone.inline.template/README.md

 Backbone.InlineTemplate.updateTemplateSource = true;
 ```

 and your original templates are modified.
-They just contain the inner HTML of the `el` once Backbone.Inline.Template is done with them.
+Once Backbone.Inline.Template is done with them, they just contain the inner HTML of the `el`.

-Also set that option if you are working with pre-existing code which expects "normal" templates (ie, templates without the `el` inside).
+You also need that option if you are working with pre-existing code which expects "normal" templates (ie, templates without the `el` inside).

 ##### How does it work?